-Unit management utilizes a multi-disciplinary team to manage programs, housing, and other aspects of day to day institutional living while you are incarcerated to assist you to prepare for your transition back to the community.
-When assigned to a housing unit, a unit management staff member will be appointed to your case and will assist you in following your case plan.
-Your case plan will be reviewed with you periodically to ensure that appropriate goals and strategies are being pursued to reduce the risk of recidivism.
+Unit management utilizes a multi-disciplinary team to manage programs, housing, and day to day institutional living while you are incarcerated to assist you to prepare for your transition back to the community.
+When assigned to a housing unit, a case manager will be assigned to you and will assist you in following your case plan.
+Your case plan will be reviewed with you periodically to ensure that appropriate goals and strategies are completed to reduce the risk to re-offend.